 - Make sure the outside unit is free of debris, with no weeds, grass or plants growing around it, that no small animals have set up home in or around it, and that it seems to be operating correctly.

-For more information on ductless mini split maintenance needs, and many other home comfort topics, contact our experts at Ernst Heating & Cooling.
+For more information on ductless mini-split maintenance needs, and many other home comfort topics, contact the HVAC experts at Ernst Heating & Cooling.
 We have been serving communities in southwest Illinois – including Staunton, Troy and Edwardsville – since 1951.